The Gospel Begins

-The Gospel of Mark opens with a declaration based on passages in the Hebrew Bible, providing the scriptural basis for the ministry of John the Baptist.
-It sets the stage for the Messianic mission of Jesus and his proclamation of the Kingdom of God.
-Thus, Mark’s account begins on a note of fulfillment.
-The Man from Nazareth is the Messiah and Savior promised by the God of Israel in the Scriptures.
+The Gospel of Mark opens with a declaration based on passages in the Hebrew Bible, providing the scriptural basis for the ministry of John the Baptist, and setting the stage for the mission of Jesus.
+In this way, Mark’s account begins on a note of fulfillment.
+This man from Nazareth was the Messiah and Savior promised by the God of Israel in the Scriptures.

-Implicit in the declaration is that the long-awaited “season of fulfillment” commenced with the appearance of the Baptist along the banks of the Jordan and the baptism of Jesus by him – (Hebrews 1:1, Revelation 1:1-3).
+Implicit in this declaration was that the long-awaited “season of fulfillment” had commenced with the appearance of the Baptist along the banks of the Jordan River and especially with the baptism of Jesus by John – (Hebrews 1:1, Revelation 1:1-3).

 Aegean Sea Photo by Thomas Summer on Unsplash